Southern California Landslide Victims to Get Emergency Funds for Repairs

 The funds can be used to buy supplies, make home repairs, pay for temporary housing, and pay other landslide-related costs.
 The grants will be made available to homeowners in the Portuguese Bend Community Association, Seaview, and Portuguese Bend Beach Club neighborhoods.

-About 280 homes in the areas affected have lost power and natural gas service or were damaged from the landslides, which are moving about eight inches each week, according to the city.
+About 280 homes in the areas affected have lost power and natural gas service or were damaged from the landslides, which are causing the earth to move about eight inches each week, according to the city.

 The city’s finance department expected applications to be approved and distribution of money to begin within a week.

-“Our community has faced unfathomable challenges in the face of this landslide disaster, and it’s critical that we swiftly deploy this funding to support our residents who have been most impacted,” said Rancho Palos Verdes Mayor John Cruikshank in a message Wednesday.
+“Our community has faced unfathomable challenges in the face of this landslide disaster, and it’s critical that we swiftly deploy this funding to support our residents who have been most impacted,” said Rancho Palos Verdes Mayor John Cruikshank in a Oct.
+2 message.

-Hahn transferred the funding to the city on Sept.
-13 from her office, she announced in a press release.
+Hahn transferred the funding from her office to the city on Sept.
+13, she announced in a press release.

 “I am urging the city to cut red tape, take the funding I am providing, and get it directly to the residents who need it as soon as possible,” Hahn said in the release.
 “I am talking to people every day who are not only losing their homes but their entire life savings.
 This is a crisis, and we need to meet this moment.”